-Pendant made out of Daryl Hall’s used/played silver colored guitar string with ferrule, by jeweler and 2x breast cancer survivor Elisa Guida.
+One-of-a-kind guitar string pendant made out of Daryl Hall’s used/played silver colored guitar string with ferrule, by jeweler and 2x breast cancer survivor Elisa Guida.
 Pendant is app.
 2 ” and contains the ferrule from Daryl’s string and set inside the ferrule is a 3mm turquoise round cabochon stone.
-Pendant comes with a 16, 18 or 20″ sterling silver chain.
+Pendant comes with a 16, 18 or 20″ sterling silver chain with lobster clasp.
 Due to the high demand of the StringsforaCURE® jewelry, orders take 6-8 weeks to complete.
-These are hand-made and may vary slightly.
+These are hand-made by Elisa and may vary slightly.
 Comes with a collectible card.
 Please click into the Musician’s Release Form, to view our Certificate of Authenticity.

 Musician’s Release Forms: